ThomasSumbler/InteractiveForm/README.md

 ### Real-Time Error Message

 This form features real-time validation of forms.
 This is achieved by using the [```'input'``` event listener](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event), which is triggered every time the input box is changed.
+(Some use the ["change"](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event) event listener if they don't take text input.).
 The event listener executes the validation function for the corresponding script.

+The Name, Email Address, Activities Registration, and Credit Card Payment Information fields all have real-time validation.

 ### Conditional Error Message